|

 'gaun up the toon'.
 However, once back in Aberdeen, decided that a

 taxi home was a better option.
-Currently ranked number 24 on the tour
+Has slipped out of the rankings after

 |